deploymenttheory/go-api-sdk-jamfpro/README.md

 - [x] ✅ **DELETE** `/JSSResource/diskencryptionconfigurations/name/{name}`
   `DeleteDiskEncryptionConfigurationByName` deletes a disk encryption configuration by its name.

+## Summary

+- Total Endpoints Covered: 3
+  - `/JSSResource/diskencryptionconfigurations`
+  - `/JSSResource/diskencryptionconfigurations/id/{id}`
+  - `/JSSResource/diskencryptionconfigurations/name/{name}`

+- Total Operations Covered: 8

 ### Jamf Pro Classic API - Distribution Points

-This documentation provides details on the API endpoints available for managing distribution points within Jamf Pro using the Classic API, which requires XML data structure support.
+This documentation outlines the operations available for managing Distribution Points within Jamf Pro using the Classic API, which supports XML data structures.

-## Endpoints
+## Operations

 - [x] ✅ **GET** `/JSSResource/distributionpoints`
-  `GetDistributionPoints` retrieves a serialized list of all distribution points.
+  - `GetDistributionPoints` operation retrieves a serialized list of all distribution points.

 - [x] ✅ **GET** `/JSSResource/distributionpoints/id/{id}`
-  `GetDistributionPointByID` fetches a single distribution point by its ID.
+  - `GetDistributionPointByID` operation fetches a single distribution point by its ID.

 - [x] ✅ **GET** `/JSSResource/distributionpoints/name/{name}`
-  `GetDistributionPointByName` retrieves a distribution point by its name.
+  - `GetDistributionPointByName` operation retrieves a distribution point by its name.

 - [x] ✅ **POST** `/JSSResource/distributionpoints/id/0`
-  `CreateDistributionPoint` creates a new distribution point with the provided details.
+  - `CreateDistributionPoint` operation creates a new distribution point with the provided details.
 The ID `0` in the endpoint indicates creation.

 - [x] ✅ **PUT** `/JSSResource/distributionpoints/id/{id}`
-  `UpdateDistributionPointByID` updates an existing distribution point by its ID.
+  - `UpdateDistributionPointByID` operation updates an existing distribution point by its ID.

 - [x] ✅ **PUT** `/JSSResource/distributionpoints/name/{name}`
-  `UpdateDistributionPointByName` updates an existing distribution point by its name.
+  - `UpdateDistributionPointByName` operation updates an existing distribution point by its name.

 - [x] ✅ **DELETE** `/JSSResource/distributionpoints/id/{id}`
-  `DeleteDistributionPointByID` deletes a distribution point by its ID.
+  - `DeleteDistributionPointByID` operation deletes a distribution point by its ID.

 - [x] ✅ **DELETE** `/JSSResource/distributionpoints/name/{name}`
-  `DeleteDistributionPointByName` deletes a distribution point by its name.
+  - `DeleteDistributionPointByName` operation deletes a distribution point by its name.

+## Summary

+- Total Endpoints Covered: 3
+  - `/JSSResource/distributionpoints`
+  - `/JSSResource/distributionpoints/id/{id}`
+  - `/JSSResource/distributionpoints/name/{name}`

+- Total Operations Covered: 8

 ### Jamf Pro Classic API - Directory Bindings

-This documentation provides details on the API endpoints available for managing directory bindings within Jamf Pro using the Classic API, which requires XML data structure support.
+This documentation outlines the operations available for managing Directory Bindings within Jamf Pro using the Classic API, which supports XML data structures.

-## Endpoints
+## Operations

 - [x] ✅ **GET** `/JSSResource/directorybindings`
-`GetDirectoryBindings` retrieves a serialized list of all directory bindings.
+  - `GetDirectoryBindings` operation retrieves a serialized list of all directory bindings.

 - [x] ✅ **GET** `/JSSResource/directorybindings/id/{id}`
-`GetDirectoryBindingByID` fetches a single directory binding by its ID.
+  - `GetDirectoryBindingByID` operation fetches a single directory binding by its ID.

 - [x] ✅ **GET** `/JSSResource/directorybindings/name/{name}`
-`GetDirectoryBindingByName` retrieves a directory binding by its name.
+  - `GetDirectoryBindingByName` operation retrieves a directory binding by its name.

 - [x] ✅ **POST** `/JSSResource/directorybindings/id/0`
-`CreateDirectoryBinding` creates a new directory binding with the provided details.
-The ID 0 in the endpoint indicates creation.
+  - `CreateDirectoryBinding` operation creates a new directory binding with the provided details.
+The ID `0` in the endpoint indicates creation.

 - [x] ✅ **PUT** `/JSSResource/directorybindings/id/{id}`
-`UpdateDirectoryBindingByID` updates an existing directory binding by its ID.
+  - `UpdateDirectoryBindingByID` operation updates an existing directory binding by its ID.

 - [x] ✅ **PUT** `/JSSResource/directorybindings/name/{name}`
-`UpdateDirectoryBindingByName updates an existing directory binding by its name.
+  - `UpdateDirectoryBindingByName` operation updates an existing directory binding by its name.

 - [x] ✅ **DELETE** `/JSSResource/directorybindings/id/{id}`
-`DeleteDirectoryBindingByID deletes a directory binding by its ID.
+  - `DeleteDirectoryBindingByID` operation deletes a directory binding by its ID.

 - [x] ✅ **DELETE** `/JSSResource/directorybindings/name/{name}`
-`DeleteDirectoryBindingByName` deletes a directory binding by its name.
+  - `DeleteDirectoryBindingByName` operation deletes a directory binding by its name.

+## Summary

+- Total Endpoints Covered: 3
+  - `/JSSResource/directorybindings`
+  - `/JSSResource/directorybindings/id/{id}`
+  - `/JSSResource/directorybindings/name/{name}`

+- Total Operations Covered: 8

 ### Jamf Pro Classic API - Computers

-This documentation provides details on the API endpoints available for managing computers within Jamf Pro using the Classic API, which requires XML data structure support.
+This documentation outlines the operations available for managing Computers within Jamf Pro using the Classic API, which supports XML data structures.

-## Endpoints
+## Operations

 - [x] ✅ **GET** `/JSSResource/computers`
-`GetComputers` retrieves a serialized list of all computers.
+  - `GetComputers` operation retrieves a serialized list of all computers.

 - [x] ✅ **GET** `/JSSResource/computers/id/{id}`
-`GetComputerByID` fetches a single computer by its ID.
+  - `GetComputerByID` operation fetches a single computer by its ID.

 - [x] ✅ **GET** `/JSSResource/computers/name/{name}`
-`GetComputerByName` retrieves a computer by its name.
+  - `GetComputerByName` operation retrieves a computer by its name.

+- [] ❌ **GET** `/JSSResource/computers/subset/basic`
+  - `GetComputerByBasicDataSubset` operation retrieves a basic data about a computer.

+- [] ❌ **GET** `/JSSResource/computers/match/{match}`
+  - `GetComputerBySearchTerm` operation retrieves a Match and performs the same function as a simple search in the GUI.

+- [] ❌ **GET** `/JSSResource/computers/match/name/{matchname}`
+  - `GetComputerByNameParameter` operation retrieves a Match and performs the same function as a simple search in the GUI.

+- [] ❌ **GET** `/JSSResource/computers/id/{id}/subset/{subset}`
+  - `GetComputerByIDAndDataSubset` Subset values can also be appended using an ampersand to return multiple subsets (e.g. /subsets/General&Location).

+- [] ❌ **GET** `/JSSResource/computers/name/{name}/subset/{subset}`
+  - `GetComputerByNameAndDataSubset` Subset values can also be appended using an ampersand to return multiple subsets (e.g. /subsets/General&Location).

+- [] ❌ **GET** `/JSSResource/computers/udid/{udid}`
+  - `GetComputerByUUID` operation retrieves a computer by its UUID.

+- [] ❌ **GET** `/JSSResource/computers/udid/{udid}/subset/{subset}`
+  - `GetComputerByUUIDAndDataSubset` operation retrieves a computer by its UUID and a data subset.

+- [] ❌ **GET** `/JSSResource/computers/serialnumber/{serialnumber}`
+  - `GetComputerBySerialNumber` operation retrieves a computer by its serial number.

+- [] ❌ **GET** `/JSSResource/computers/serialnumber/{serialnumber}/subset/{subset}`
+  - `GetComputerBySerialNumberAndDataSubset` operation retrieves a computer by its Serial Number and a data subset.

+- [] ❌ **GET** `/JSSResource/computers/macaddress/{macaddress}`
+  - `GetComputerByMACAddress` operation retrieves a computer by its MAC Address.

+- [] ❌ **GET** `/JSSResource/computers/macaddress/{macaddress}/subset/{subset}`
+  - `GetComputerByMACAddressAndDataSubset` operation retrieves a computer by its MAC Address and a data subset.

 - [x] ✅ **POST** `/JSSResource/computers/id/0`
-CreateComputer creates a new computer with the provided details.
-The ID 0 in the endpoint indicates creation.
+  - `CreateComputer` operation creates a new computer with the provided details.
+The ID `0` in the endpoint indicates creation.

 - [x] ✅ **PUT** `/JSSResource/computers/id/{id}`
-`UpdateComputerByID` updates an existing computer by its ID.
+  - `UpdateComputerByID` operation updates an existing computer by its ID.

 - [x] ✅ **PUT** `/JSSResource/computers/name/{name}`
-`UpdateComputerByName` updates an existing computer by its name.
+  - `UpdateComputerByName` operation updates an existing computer by its name.

+- [] ❌ **PUT** `/JSSResource/computers/udid/{udid}`
+  - `UpdateComputerByUUID` operation updates an existing computer by its UUID.

+- [] ❌ **PUT** `/JSSResource/computers/serialnumber/{serialnumber}`
+  - `UpdateComputerBySerialNumber` operation updates an existing computer by its Serial Number.

+- [] ❌ **PUT** `/JSSResource/computers/macaddress/{macaddress}`
+  - `UpdateComputerByMacAddress` operation updates an existing computer by its Mac Address.

 - [x] ✅ **DELETE** `/JSSResource/computers/id/{id}`
-`DeleteComputerByID` deletes a computer by its ID.
+  - `DeleteComputerByID` operation deletes a computer by its ID.

 - [x] ✅ **DELETE** `/JSSResource/computers/name/{name}`
-`DeleteComputerByName` deletes a computer by its name.
+  - `DeleteComputerByName` operation deletes a computer by its name.

+- [] ❌ **DELETE** `/JSSResource/computers/udid/{udid}`
+  - `DeleteComputerByUUID operation deletes a computer by its UUID.

+- [] ❌ **DELETE** `/JSSResource/computers/serialnumber/{serialnumber}`
+  - `DeleteComputerBySerialNumber` operation deletes a computer by its Serial Number.

+- [] ❌ **DELETE** `/JSSResource/computers/macaddress/{macaddress}`
+  - `DeleteComputerByMacAddress` operation deletes a computer by its Mac Address.

+- [] ❌ **DELETE** `/JSSResource/computers/extensionattributedataflush/id/{id}`
+  - `Deletes data collected by an extension attribute` operation Deletes data collected by an extension attribute.

+## Summary

+- Total Endpoints Covered: 3
+  - `/JSSResource/computers`
+  - `/JSSResource/computers/id/{id}`
+  - `/JSSResource/computers/name/{name}`

+- Total Operations Covered: 8
+- Total Operations Not Covered: 18

 ### Jamf Pro Classic API - Dock Items

-This documentation provides details on the API endpoints available for managing dock items within Jamf Pro using the Classic API, which requires XML data structure support.
+This documentation outlines the operations available for managing Dock Items within Jamf Pro using the Classic API, which supports XML data structures.

-## Endpoints
+## Operations

 - [x] ✅ **GET** `/JSSResource/dockitems`
-  `GetDockItems` retrieves a serialized list of all dock items.
+  - `GetDockItems` operation retrieves a serialized list of all dock items.

 - [x] ✅ **GET** `/JSSResource/dockitems/id/{id}`
-  `GetDockItemsByID` fetches a single dock item by its ID.
+  - `GetDockItemByID` operation fetches a single dock item by its ID.

 - [x] ✅ **GET** `/JSSResource/dockitems/name/{name}`
-  `GetDockItemsByName` retrieves a dock item by its name.
+  - `GetDockItemByName` operation retrieves a dock item by its name.

 - [x] ✅ **POST** `/JSSResource/dockitems/id/0`
-  `CreateDockItems` creates a new dock item with the provided details.
+  - `CreateDockItem` operation creates a new dock item with the provided details.
 The ID `0` in the endpoint indicates creation.

 - [x] ✅ **PUT** `/JSSResource/dockitems/id/{id}`
-  `UpdateDockItemsByID` updates an existing dock item by its ID.
+  - `UpdateDockItemByID` operation updates an existing dock item by its ID.

 - [x] ✅ **PUT** `/JSSResource/dockitems/name/{name}`
-  `UpdateDockItemsByName` updates an existing dock item by its name.
+  - `UpdateDockItemByName` operation updates an existing dock item by its name.

 - [x] ✅ **DELETE** `/JSSResource/dockitems/id/{id}`
-  `DeleteDockItemsByID` deletes a dock item by its ID.
+  - `DeleteDockItemByID` operation deletes a dock item by its ID.

 - [x] ✅ **DELETE** `/JSSResource/dockitems/name/{name}`
-  `DeleteDockItemsByName` deletes a dock item by its name.
+  - `DeleteDockItemByName` operation deletes a dock item by its name.

+## Summary

+- Total Endpoints Covered: 3
+  - `/JSSResource/dockitems`
+  - `/JSSResource/dockitems/id/{id}`
+  - `/JSSResource/dockitems/name/{name}`

+- Total Operations Covered: 8

 ### Jamf Pro Classic API - eBooks